WSU-cshimizu/ceg4110-group-project-the_tic_tacs/deliverables/user-stories.md

 - As a user, I want to receive interesting animal facts about cats after answering questions correctly which will help me to earn rewards along with learning.

-- As an user, I want to unlock and collect avatars so I have a sense of achievement and can showcase them to my friends and family.
+- As a user, I want to unlock and collect avatars so I have a sense of achievement and can showcase them to my friends and family.

 ### Developer stories